randyzwitch/Twitter.jl/README.md

 Everything, including:

-- Working API calls for functions, returning string/JSON
+- Working API calls for most functions, returning string/JSON
 - Extend functions from just taking a single argument to incorporating options Dict
+- Refactor code where it makes sense
 - Parser for returned data/custom types
 - Keyword arguments for type of data structure desired as returned object (JSON, Dict, DataFrame, etc.)
 - Make interface more Julian, clean up any oddities
 - Ability to save keys to file, remove need for authentication each time
+- Create Read The Docs documentation